Mitchel Musso (album): Release

 The album was released on June 2, 2009.
 The physical CD includes a fold-out poster of Musso.
 They also include an exclusive stream of "Let's Make This Last 4Ever" stream, which will be available once the album is purchased.

 Musso promoted the album by setting out on a summer tour with over 54 scheduled dates across the United States and Canada.
 The band KSM opened for him on a select number of dates.
 Musso also performed as the opening act for his older brother's band Metro Station on 9 dates between July 23 and August 14, 2009.
 Honor Society also opened for some of his shows.
 Musso promoted the album by performing three songs off the album at the Wango Tango music festival in Los Angeles on May 9, 2009.

 Commercial performance

-Katlyn:The Soundtrack debuted at number three on the US Billboard 200 and US Top Soundtracks chart with 126,000 units sold in its first week, becoming the biggest debut for a TV soundtrack in the year.
-It ended up in the 61st position on Billboards list of top-selling albums in 2008 and charted for 46 weeks.
-The soundtrack was certified Gold in July 2008 and Platinum in March 2009, selling over 1 million units in the country.
-It also debuted at number nineteen on the Canadian Albums and received a Gold certification in the same year.
-The soundtrack is charted outside the United States in Australia, Norway, Germany, and the United Kingdom.